Updated: Apr 3

 Recovery Expect to hit emotional lows, so make sure you have a counselor or a coach during these times of interruptions.
 You want to maintain a high vibrational frequency because what you put off emotionally is what you attract.
 Healing in every facet is essential.
 Organization brings a fraction of healing while seeking help will drive it home.
 Prayer and meditation help also.
 As you declutter, it may cause you to cry, do not hold back the tears.
 Let the tears flow; they are a language our Creator knows how to decode, stop and take breaks if it gets overwhelming but let it all go.
 Before getting back out there, work on yourself and heal those wounds.
 Learn from the last relationship and apply what you learn in the future.

-Lastly, if you are friends on any social media platform unfriend, unfollow, block, or delete.
-This is what will sustain you.
-Seeing them will not help, seeing them with the other person definitely won’t as the humiliation will brew knowing the entire time they were with someone else.
-That feeling of everyone knew but me will arrest you and you do not want to get trapped there.
-So clean up and clear out.
-10 Minutes Per Day Keeps The Clutter Away
+Lastly, if you are friends on any social media platform, unfriend, unfollow, block, or delete.
+Take these steps to sustain yourself.
+Seeing them will not help; seeing them with the other person definitely won’t, as the humiliation will brew knowing the entire time they were with someone else.
+That feeling of “everyone knew but me” will arrest you, and you do not want to get trapped there.
+So, clean up and clear out.